Dandelion Wine

 Dandelion Wine is a 1957 novel by American writer Ray Bradbury, set in the summer of 1928 in the fictional town of Green Town, Illinois, based upon Bradbury's childhood home of Waukegan, Illinois.
 The first novel in his Green Town Trilogy, the book developed from the short story "Dandelion Wine", which appeared in the June 1953 issue of Gourmet magazine.

 The title refers to a wine made with dandelion petals and other ingredients, commonly citrus fruit.
 In the story, dandelion wine, as made daily by the protagonist's grandfather, serves as a metaphor for distilling all of the joys of summer.

-The main character of the story is Douglas Spaulding, a 12-year-old boy loosely patterned after Bradbury.
+The main character of the story is Douglas Spaulding, a 12-year-old boy loosely patterned after Bradbury himself.
 Most of the book is focused upon the routines of small-town America, and the simple joys of yesterday.

 Background and origins

 Bradbury noted in "Just This Side of Byzantium", a 1974 essay used as an introduction to the book, that Dandelion Wine is a recreation of a boy's childhood, based upon an intertwining of Bradbury's own experiences and imagination.

 Farewell Summer, the official sequel to Dandelion Wine, was published in October 2006.
 While Farewell Summer is a direct continuation of the plot of Dandelion Wine, Something Wicked This Way Comes, a novel with a completely different plot and characters, is often paired with the latter because of their stylistic and thematic similarities.
 Together, the three novels form a Green Town trilogy.
 A fourth volume, Summer Morning, Summer Night, published in 2008, contains twenty-seven Green Town stories and vignettes, seventeen published for the first time.